feilimb/PhabDiffNotifier/README.md

 <h3>Configuration:</h3>
-The file config.properties should be updated to contain the required Phabricator server address and user token information.
+The file config.properties (see 'build' directory) should be updated to contain the required Phabricator server address and user token information.
 Examples of each property are shown within the committed config.properties file, and URLs are provided n where to retrieve the required values from your Phabricator web server.

 <h3>Example Usage:</h3>
+Note: a pre-built runnable JAR file is available in the 'build' directory.<br>
 <pre>java -jar phabDiffNotifier.jar &lt;path_to_config.properties&gt;</pre>